ryanq47/CS-EXTC2-NTP/leftoff.md

 //do some CLEANUP!

-Cleanup done, need to fix injection and figure out why it isn't working
+Cleanup done, need to fix injection and figure out why it isn't working.
+It appears to specifially be something with the trasfered in payload, not the declared 0x90 shellcode, so something is getting weird. review that chain.